Annual cycle of work for governing bodies

 - governors are encouraged to delegate to committees so that essential tasks can be managed efficiently

 - all the governing body's policies need to be reviewed on a regular cycle and these should be noted in the annual cycle of work.
+It is also recommended that a school maintain a policy cycle to monitor school policies and ensure these are reviewed and approved to meet statutory requirement.

 Governing body development plan